Ravie063/Depth-of-the-Thicket/README.md

 # Depth of the Thicket
- A one week university project made game using Monogame based on Microsoft Framework
+ A one week university project made game using Monogame based on Microsoft XNA Framework

 Contact me: russell.m.santos@gmail.com